LAUNCH OF 2018 SADC MEDIA AWARDS COMPETITION

-It was transformed into the Southern African Development Community (SADC) on 17th August, 1992 and consists of 15 member states, namely Angola, Botswana, Democratic Republic of Congo, Lesotho Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe.
+It was transformed into the Southern African Development Community (SADC) on 17th August, 1992 and consists of 16 Member States, namely; Angola, Botswana, Comoros, Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Tanzania, Zambia and Zimbabwe.

 The SADC vision is one of a common future, within a regional community that will ensure economic well-being, improvement of the standard of living and quality of life, freedom and social justice, peace and security for the peoples of Southern Africa.
 This shared vision is anchored on common values and principles and the historical and cultural affinities that exist amongst the peoples of Southern Africa.

-The SADC Secretariat announces the launch of the 2017 SADC Media Awards Competition.
-The Awards are in the fields of Print Journalism, Radio Journalism, Television Journalism and Photojournalism.
-Prospective entrants are invited to submit their entries accompanied by proof of their nationality to the National Adjudication Committee (NAC) in their respective countries.
+The SADC Secretariat now is pleased to announce the 2018 SADC Media Awards Competition.
+The Awards are in the fields of Print Journalism, Radio Journalism, Television Journalism and Photo journalism.
+Prospective entrants are invited to submit their entries accompanied by proof of their nationality to the National Adjudication Committee (NAC) in their respective Member States.

 Rules of the competition